Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 9-duplicat_last_line: duplicate the last line of a file iacta
 10-no_more_js: delete all regular files with .js extention present in tne currrent directory and all its subfolders
 11-directories: count the number of directories and subdirectories in a working directories including hidden directories. current and parent directory should not be taken into account
 12-newest_files: display 10 newest files in a current directory, one per line, sorted from the newest to oldest
+13-unique: take list of words as input and display words that appeared exactly once. input and output should be one line per word, and words sorted